galtproject/galtproject-docs/en/Whitepaper.md

 ### Private registries Commission

+### Communities of Property owners in Private property registries
+Creating Communities of homeowners in this case is no different from creating them in a Single consistent decentralized registry.
+Anyone can create a community and add members to it by voting of existing members.
+One community may contain tokens from different private registries.
+And at the same time, the owner of one token can be simultaneously in several communities(community of residents of one house, street, district or the whole city, etc.).
+More details are in "Communities of Property Owners" section.
+Since the community is a set of smart contracts, it itself can be the Owner of a private registry contract thus ensuring its decentralization.

 ## Creating property records, disputes resolution and use cases on the territories of existing States in single decentralized registry

 ### Creating property records